clearhaus/3DSv2-api-documentation/source/decoupled_authentication.rst

         "transStatus": "D"
     }

-Once the cardholder have authenticated the transaction, the 3-D secure server will notify the requestor.
+Once the cardholder has authenticated the transaction, the 3-D secure server will notify the requestor.
 The requestor can then retrieve the authentication value by making a request towards the `/postauth` endpoint.